rafaelalbia/java-calculator/README.md

 # java-calculator
-A calculator made in java
+A calculator made in java.

+The purpose of this project is to expand the functionality of a common calculator.